NeonHo/CSMLNotebook/Development/front end/TypeScript/Basics.md

 - Type declaration is not necessary
 	- TS will judge it by itself.
 	- If the new value's type is inconsistent with the variable, error.
-# TypeScript compilation
+# TypeScript's compilation
-TS -> JS to
+TS -> JS for browser and Node.js

+# value & type
+type is